← More articles in Cold Email

 Why Timing Matters In Email Marketing

-Studies show emails sent based on user actions have up to 8x higher engagement rates compared to non-targeted campaigns.
+According to a 2024 Experian study, triggered emails based on user actions achieve open rates up to 8x higher than non-targeted batch campaigns.
 Without timely delivery, even well-crafted content risks being ignored.

 How Trigger-Based Emails Enhance Engagement